Hui Ruoqi

-Early life
+Early and personal life

-On March 4, 1991, Hui was born in Dalian.
+Hui was born in Dalian.
 Her parents are Hui Fei (惠飞) and Xu Xueyuan (许雪媛).
 She has a sister Hui Ruoxuan (惠若璇) who is ten years her junior.
 Both of her parents were keen volleyball players when they were young.

-When Hui was 9, her family moved and settled in Nanjing.
+When Hui was nine, her family moved and settled in Nanjing.

-Hui is the alumnus of Nanjing No.29 Middle School and received her master's degree in physical education from Nanjing Normal University in 2017.
-She then started at the same university as a PhD student.
+Hui is an alumnus of Nanjing No.29 Middle School and received her master's degree in physical education from Nanjing Normal University in 2017.
+She then worked on her PhD at the same university.

+In 2018, Hui married Yang Zhenbo.
+The two welcomed a daughter in 2022.

 Career

-She started playing volleyball in elementary school in Nanjing.
+Hui started playing volleyball in elementary school in Nanjing.
 In 2006, she was chosen for the Jiangsu professional team.
 In 2007, she was selected for the national team.
-She was part of the Team China that won gold at the 2016 Summer Olympics.
+She was part of the Chinese national team that won gold at the 2016 Summer Olympics.

 Endorsement

-Since 2017, Hui has been a spokeswoman of Adidas.
+Since 2017, Hui has been a spokeswoman for Adidas.